 While talking about adding new digital currencies to the company’s GDAX exchange, Harji said that the company is not considering this at the moment till the time more clarity on crypto regulations arrive.
 However, he said that when it comes to select any new digital currency, Coinbase ventures will not give special priority to the companies they invest in.
 “We are not investing in currencies because we do not want even the appearance of a conflict of interest.”

-Making another important announcement yesterday, the crypto exchange will not support the withdrawal of Bitcoin forks.
+Making another important announcement yesterday, the crypto exchange will not support the withdrawal of Bitcoin forks( for example Bitcoin Atom).
 This means that holders of certain coins will get free access to some of the newly created coins.

 In a separate blog post, the company said: “This change will allow customers to more easily withdraw assets associated with Bitcoin Forks across all Coinbase products.
 We are not announcing support for any specific assets at this time.
 As always, we look at technical, operational, and legal considerations when deciding which Bitcoin Fork assets to support and will always state on our website which particular assets are supported.”